-- A review of the PAS by Administration reveals a question regarding the eligibility determination; - A review by Administration or an ALTCS physician consultant determines the member may not have a continuing need for long term care services; or - A review of the PAS requested by a Program Contractor (via electronic member change report), case manager, nursing facility, or other party reveals a question regarding continuing eligibility.

-A six-month reassessment may be scheduled if it appears that a member may not have a continued need for long term care services in the judgment of the physician consultant or PAS Assessor, in consultation with his or her supervisor.
+- A routine audit of the PAS assessment reveals a question regarding the eligibility determination; - A review by Administration or an ALTCS physician consultant determines the member may not have a continuing need for long term care services; or - A Program Contractor, case manager, nursing facility, or other party requests a review that reveals a question regarding continuing eligibility. - NOTE A reassessment may be scheduled at six months when it appears that a customer may not have a continued need for long term care services in the judgment of the physician consultant or PAS Assessor, in consultation with his or her supervisor.